2NE1: Achievements

 They received the most awards of any group at the 2010 Mnet Asian Music Awards at The Venetian Macao, including two daesangs (Artist of the Year and Album of the Year, for To Anyone), Best Music Video for "Can't Nobody", and Best Female Group.
 They were the first artist to receive all three daesang awards in the history of the Mnet Asian Music Awards.
 The group received three awards at the second Melon Music Awards in December 2010, including Album of the Year.
 2NE1's second EP received the Album of the Year award at the third Melon Music Awards, although they did not attend the ceremony; they are the only female group to receive the award more than once.
 At the 2011 Mnet Asian Music Awards, the group received the Song of the Year award for "I Am the Best"—the first artists to receive the award multiple times—while "Lonely" won the Best Vocal Performance – Group award.
 Following the ceremony, the group received a total of four daesangs (two Songs of the Year, one Album of the Year, and one Artist of the Year), and remains the most by any female act at MAMA.

 In November 2012, 2NE1 received the Prime Minister Commendation at Korean Popular Culture and Arts Awards, an honor bestowed in recognition of public service and/or excellence in a given field.
 The organization called them a leading figure of the Korean Wave, contributing to the development of popular culture with their powerful image and music.
 From 2009 to 2013, 16 of their songs placed within the top 100 on the annual Melon record charts—making them the act with the fourth-most digital hit songs in South Korean history, following SG Wannabe, BigBang, and Davichi.
-Star News named 1st Mini Album (2009), To Anyone (2010) and 2nd Mini Album (2011) among the most successful digital albums in history, with the former two albums being the top digital albums of that year.
+Star News named 1st Mini Album (2009), To Anyone (2010), and 2nd Mini Album (2011) among the most successful digital albums in history, with the former two albums being the top digital albums of that year.
 Gaon Music Chart further named them the artist with the most hit songs in South Korea during 2011.
+2NE1 has sold a cumulative total of 66 million digital and physical records worldwide, making them one of the best-selling girl groups of all time.